mwportfolio/ICT-Supplier-Analysis/README.md

 We want to extract the HTML data from tenders.gov.au and transform it into a more usable format for our application: JSONLines.

-The code in [scrape_ict_panel_suppliers.ipynb](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/code/scrape_ict_panel_suppliers.ipynb) performs this task and produces [ict_panel_suppliers.jsonl](https://github.com/mwportfolio/blob/master/datasets/ict_panel_suppliers.jsonl) containing the following elements:
+The code in the Jupyter Notebook [scrape_ict_panel_suppliers.ipynb](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/code/scrape_ict_panel_suppliers.ipynb) performs this task and produces the JSON file [ict_panel_suppliers.jsonl](https://github.com/mwportfolio/blob/master/datasets/ict_panel_suppliers.jsonl) containing the following elements:

 - Australian Business Number (ABN),
 - Supplier Name,